 - Advanced the implementation of modified shipping containers with unique modifications implemented in our own lab (2008-2012, heat pump vs. A/C units, floor mats, lighting, and misting system improvements).

-Shipped in excess of 500 captive produced frogs from the Panama collection to accredited institutions world wide, including over 350 Lemur Leaf Frogs, which serve as education and outreach tools for spreading the news about amphibian decline (2005-2012).
+- Shipped hundreds of captive produced frogs from the Panama collection to accredited institutions worldwide to serve as education and outreach tools for spreading the news about amphibian decline (2005-2012).
 Recipient Institutions include: the National Zoo, the Houston Zoo, Zoo Atlanta, the Toronto Zoo, the Albuquerque BioPark, the Miami Zoo, the Henry Dorley Zoo, the Toledo Zoo, the Como Zoo, the Henry Vials Zoo, the North Carolina Zoo, the Fresno Chaffe Zoo, the Bronx Zoo, the Denver Zoo, the Tennessee Aquarium, the Baltimore Aquarium, the Moody Gardens and the Audubon Institute.

-- Advised nearly a dozen institutions with regard to implementing new amphibian breeding labs, or modifications or existing labs, based on our own experiences (2008-2012). (e.g., Labs in Chile, labs in Costa Rica, lab in Panama, lab in Ecuador, lab in Brasil, lab in Singapore, lab at the Central Florida Zoo, lab at the Albuquerque BioPark, lab at the Oklahoma City Zoo, the Dallas Zoo, etc.)
+- Advised nearly a dozen institutions with regard to implementing new amphibian breeding labs, or modifications or existing labs, based on our own experiences (2008-present). (e.g., Labs in Chile, Costa Rica, Panama, Ecuador, Brazil, Singapore, and the Central Florida Zoo, Albuquerque BioPark, Oklahoma City Zoo, the Dallas Zoo, etc.)